NotShige/OnixClientFaq/README.md

 ### Architecture Error
 ![](https://user-images.githubusercontent.com/64127681/139365553-b57f8306-24de-4b1d-b0c8-5ff4b5fc9c95.png)
 - You have a 32-bit version of Minecraft.
 This could come in the form of "FPS boosting" or "Lag Free" AppX files.

-### Solution:
-- Uninstall Minecraft and redownload it from the Microsoft Store, which will download the 64-bit version.
+- To fix this, you will need to uninstall Minecraft and redownload it from the Microsoft Store, which will download the 64-bit version.

 ### Unsupported Version
 ![](https://user-images.githubusercontent.com/64127681/139366307-d319f1ea-36c3-4978-b8ba-ad3cd891141e.png)
 - Like the error message says, you have a version of Minecraft that isn't supported.
 A full list of supported versions exists in the FAQ.

-### Solution:
-There are 2 possible solutions, depending on your case.
-- If the game recently updated, wait for Onix Client to support your version in a future update.
+- If the version is not working and you are **above** 1.16.40, either wait for Onix Client to upgrade, or downgrade using something like [MCLauncher](https://github.com/MCMrARM/mc-w10-version-launcher)
-- Otherwise, switch to a supported version.
-The FAQ shows you how to do this later on.
+- If the version is not working and you are below 1.16.40, you will need to use a higher version as Onix does not support versions below 1.16.40.
+Sorry!

 ### Injection Error
 ![](https://user-images.githubusercontent.com/64127681/139366443-21a01000-36c3-44a0-842e-30030bdf31d5.png)
 - An unknown error occurred while injecting Onix Client.
 This could be due to your antivirus.

-### Solution:
-- Currently, there is no definite solution for this error.
-You could make a support ticket on our Discord and we'll try to help you.
+- Please create a support ticket on our Discord and we will try to help you, as this problem is different depending on the case.

 ### Launch Error (no screenshot, rare error message)
 - An unknown error occurred while launching.

-### Solution:
-- Make sure you have **Minecraft for Windows 10** installed, and;
-- Disable your antivirus if you haven't already.
-- If you meet both of these conditions, there is no solution to this error.
+- Make sure you have **Minecraft for Windows 10/11** installed, and disable your antivirus if you haven't already.
+If this doesn't work, there is no solution to this error.

 ## How do I get the Onix UI?
 [Download it here.](https://cdn.discordapp.com/attachments/833457218040758272/884252116355526726/onixui.mcpack) Thanks to rice#2532 (aka Riceexe) for stealing HJN's ui.